Does this make them bad exercises?

 Quad Dominant: Back Squat

-What you’ll notice with Adam is the following:
+What you’ll notice is the following:

 1/ His only indicator exercise for his quads is the traditional back squat.
 Why?
 Because he gets everything he could possibly need in the way of quad and glute development from it.
 He’s built for it, can squat perfectly and so doesn’t need much else.